 If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available 24/7 for support.
 You can call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) or text “START” to 88788.
 You can also use the online chat to contact the National Domestic Violence Hotline for support if you can’t speak on the phone.

-Being in a relationship with an angry partner, especially when there seems to be a constant presence of anger or negativity, can feel overwhelming at times.
-However, there is help available for overcoming the anger that comes from wondering why your husband is always angry.
+Being in a relationship with an angry partner, such as angry husbands, can feel overwhelming at times, especially when there seems to be a constant presence of anger or negativity.
+However, there is help available for overcoming the anger that arises from this situation.
 In some cases, men experience more benefits when discussing the roots of their anger in a safe, comfortable environment.
-There are also ways you can learn to cope with the effects of your partner’s anger and learn about healthy relationships.
+There are also ways you can learn to cope with the effects of your partner’s anger and develop healthy relationships.
 For many couples experiencing relationship problems, spending time in counseling can be a powerful resource, but there are also other methods you can try to get your relationship to a healthier place.

 The Effects Of Living With An Angry Partner